 Praise:

-Conversations with Birds is a Publisher’s Weekly “Top Ten Nonfiction Book for Fall 2022,” a Bookshop.org “Read Outside the Big Five” selection, a Shereads “Best Nonfiction Book Coming in 2022,” a BookRiot “Amazing Nonfiction Book” for Fall 22, and a Birds, Birders, & Birdwatching: The Best Books of 2022 selection.
+A Publisher’s Weekly “Top Ten Nonfiction Book,” An Apple Best Book of the Month; Reading Group Choices Editors’ Pick; 2023 CLMP Firecracker Award Finalist; John Burroughs Medal Finalist; a Bookshop.org “Read Outside the Big Five” selection, a Shereads “Best Nonfiction Book Coming in 2022,” a BookRiot “Amazing Nonfiction Book” for Fall 22, and a Birds, Birders, & Birdwatching: Best Books selection.

 In this collection of elegant and evocative essays, a novelist reflects on the beauty and significance of birds, those animals that “become a portal to a more vivid, enchanted world.”